Pence calls for continued support of Republicans in Congress

 Cincinnati is Pence’s 23rd stop as he travels around the country to promote Trump’s tax package.

-Trump signed the GOP-backed $1.5 trillion tax bill into law last December, lauding the policy for increasing workers’ take-home pay.
-The legislation also slashes corporate tax rates and includes an effort to repeal former President Barack Obama’s health care law.
+Trump signed the GOP-backed $1.5 trillion tax bill into law in December, lauding the policy for increasing workers’ take-home pay.
+The legislation also slashed corporate tax rates and included an effort to repeal Obama’s health care law.

 Pence visited Columbus in June as part of the same tour.
 He returned to the area a few weeks ago to support Republican congressional candidate Troy Balderson.